Captain Spaulding: In popular culture

 In the 1939 Marx Brothers' film At the Circus, J. Cheever Loophole (also played by Groucho Marx) sings a rendition of "Lydia the Tattooed Lady" and one line references Lydia having a tattoo of Captain Spaulding exploring the Amazon.

 The character Capt.
 Calvin Spaulding from the television show M*A*S*H, played by Loudon Wainwright III, was named after the Marx character.

 The horror film character Captain Spaulding, who appears in several works by Rob Zombie (including House of 1000 Corpses, The Devil's Rejects, and 3 from Hell), is named after the Marx character.

-A chorus on people disguised as the character appears in Woody Allen's movie Everyone Says I Love You.
+A chorus of people disguised as the character appears in Woody Allen's movie Everyone Says I Love You.